Table of Contents

 I graduated from university in 1996, a time when CASE and modeling tools were popular and in common use.
 I remember attending a training course about the Unified Modeling Language and the SELECT tooling soon after I started my professional career.
 A number of the projects I worked on made extensive use of tools like SELECT and Rational Rose for diagramming and documenting the design of software systems.
 With buggy user interfaces and ugly diagrams, the tooling may not have been brilliant back then, but it was still very useful if used in a pragmatic way.

-Fast forward to the present day, and creating software architecture diagrams seems to be something of a lost art.
+Fast-forward to the present day, and creating software architecture diagrams seems to be something of a lost art.
 I’ve been running software architecture training courses for a number of years, part of which is a simple architecture kata where groups of people are asked to design a software solution and draw some architecture diagrams to describe it.
-Over 10,000 people and 30+ countries later, I have gigabytes of anecdotal photo evidence - the majority of the diagrams use an ad hoc “boxes and lines” notation with no clear notation or semantics.
+Over 10,000 people and ~40 countries later, I have gigabytes of anecdotal photo evidence - the majority of the diagrams use an ad hoc “boxes and arrows” notation with no clear notation or semantics.
 Designing software is where the complexity should be, not communicating it.

 2. About the author

-I’m an independent software development consultant specialising in software architecture; specifically technical leadership, communication and lightweight, pragmatic approaches to software architecture.
-In addition to being the author of Software Architecture for Developers, I’m the creator of the C4 software architecture model and I built Structurizr, which is a collection of tooling to help you visualise, document and explore your software architecture.
+I’m an independent consultant specialising in software architecture; specifically technical leadership, communication, and lightweight pragmatic approaches to software architecture.
+In addition to being the author of Software Architecture for Developers, I’m the creator of the C4 model for visualising software architecture, the creator of Structurizr - a collection of tooling to help you visualise, document, and explore your software architecture.

 3. We have a failure to communicate